container based virtualization

 3. Multicast Support: VXLAN leverages IP multicast to efficiently distribute broadcast, unknown unicast, and multicast (BUM) traffic across the network.
 This feature reduces network congestion and improves overall performance.

-4. Mobility: VXLAN supports seamless movement of virtual machines (VMs) across physical hosts and data centers.
+4. Mobility: VXLAN supports seamless virtual machines (VMs) movement across physical hosts and data centers.
 By decoupling the VMs from the underlying physical network, VXLAN enables mobility without requiring any changes to the network infrastructure.

 Benefits of VXLAN: